On eigenmeasures under Fourier transform: Eigenvalues and structure of solutions

 With the $\omega^{}_{s}$ from Lemma~\ref{lem:modif}, for generic $s$, we get the cycle

 as can be checked by an explicit calculation that we leave to the interested reader.
 Unless $s$ takes special values, the four measures are distinct, and thus form a $4$-cycle.
 Excluding a few more values for $s$, the measures $\nu^{}_{m}$ from \eqref{eq:trick} with $\mu = \omega^{}_{s}$ are non-trivial, so we see a plethora of eigenmeasures of $\cF$, for all possible eigenvalues.
-One extension to tempered measures on $\RR^d$ is obvious via considering product measures.
-Let us summarise as follows.